epfl-si/performance-test-gatling/README.md

 Apache License 2.0

-(c) ECOLE POLYTECHNIQUE FEDERALE DE LAUSANNE, Switzerland, VPSI, 2018.
+(c) ECOLE POLYTECHNIQUE FEDERALE DE LAUSANNE, Switzerland, 2018-2021.

 See the [LICENSE](LICENSE) file for more details.